Vulnerability Assessment & Penetration Testing (VAPT) Explained

 Pre-assessment Steps

 During the pre-assessment phase, it is also crucial to establish clear communication channels with the organization’s IT team.
-This ensures that all parties involved are on the same page and can collaborate effectively throughout the VAPT process.
-Regular meetings and discussions can help address any concerns or questions and provide a holistic understanding of the system’s vulnerabilities.
+This ensures all parties involved are on the same page and can collaborate effectively throughout the VAPT process.
+Regular meetings and discussions can help address concerns or questions and provide a holistic understanding of the system’s vulnerabilities.

 Conducting the Assessment